LucaDeSiena/MuRAT/README.md

 * 2019: MuRAT2.1 is released, fixing most of the bugs and adding the Pollino dataset.

-* December 2020 - Planned: MuRAt3.0 is released as a parallelized code for full 3D attenuation imaging using the three parameters.
+* December 2020: MuRAt3.0 is released as a parallelized code for full 3D attenuation imaging using the three parameters.

 *Documentation*
 -------------

-The full documentation for MuRAT3.0 can be found under in the MuRAt wiki.
+The full documentation for MuRAT3.0 can be found in the MuRAt pages associated to this repository.
 This README file and the linked internet sites are to be used as a reference.

 *Installation and running*
 ------------